sayan0506/Predictive-Analysis-for-Manufacturing-Operations/README.md

 ## Dataset

-The API uses a manufacturing dataset containing the following key columns:
+The API uses a manufacturing dataset [1] containing the following key columns along with some other feature columns, among which we are mentioning the following columns:
 - **Machine_ID**: Unique identifier for the machine.
 - **Temperature**: Operating temperature of the machine.
 - **Run_Time**: The machine's runtime (in hours).